Business Plan Offering Example: Everything You Need to Know

 Photos or brochures will also provide a visual representation of your offerings.
 Although these are typically found in the business plan's appendix, you could refer to them in this section as well.

 If you need help with a business plan offering example, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.